ska-telescope/skampi/README.md

     # after a bit of waiting, suddenly lots of output appears.
     ```

     You now have a values file that overrides the local deployment without affecting the repository.
-If you want to create a minimal deployment, you can now switch off all the components deployed by SKAMPI.
+If you want to create a minimal deployment, you can now switch off all the components deployed by Helm.

 2. Copy all the settings below into `my_local_values.yaml`
     ```